What is contract management?

 Contract administration vs. contract management: While contract administration focuses on operational tasks (e.g. monitoring deadlines, archiving), contract management is more strategic and also includes the analysis and optimization of contracts.

-Differentiation from digital document management: This is limited to the digital filing and organization of documents without covering the procedural requirements for contracts.
+Distinction from digital document management: This is limited to the digital storage and organization of documents, without addressing the procedural requirements for contracts.

 Central areas of responsibility in contract management